Turkey & Cheese Meatballs

 - Bake for 15 minutes, or until golden and cooked through.
 Let cool slightly and then serve as is, or freeze!

-* I only used the stalks of the broccoli, but you could definitely use a whole head.
+*You could also shred the carrots on your food processor ** I only used the stalks of the broccoli, but you could definitely use a whole head.